The best gold coins to invest in today

 - 1/10-ounce

-The Eagle is one of the few gold coins explicitly approved by the Internal Revenue Service (IRS) for use in self-directed retirement accounts.
+American Gold Eagle coins are one of the few gold coins explicitly approved by the Internal Revenue Service (IRS) for use in self-directed retirement accounts.

 The Royal Canadian Mint debuted the Gold Maple Leaf in 1979.
 It’s the first bullion coin to achieve .9999 purity and sets the standard for 24-karat gold coins worldwide.
 The Canadian government guarantees its weight and purity, and it serves as legal tender in Canada.